Sharing in New Hampshire

 Why Shire Sharing?

 Shire Sharing is a nonprofit comprised of volunteers only; this means that all of your donations go directly to helping families in need.
 What makes us stand apart: We deliver meals directly to the doors of Granite Staters who need a little help.
-This isn’t just convenient for people with transportation or mobility issues — it’s personal and meaningful.
+This is convenient for people with transportation or mobility issues — but it’s also personal and meaningful.

-When we started this project in 2011, we delivered to only 52 households.
+When we started this project in 2011, we delivered to less than 200 people.
 Shire Sharing grows every year, achieving more and more without having to hire staff.
 Every penny goes to the cause!

 Why we do this: